cmkobel/CompareM2/README.md

 ## Testing the installation (optional)

 Now you will be able to run asscom2.
 You can use the example data in tests/MAGs to check that everything works.
-The first time you run asscom2 it will take a long time since it will download a +4GB docker image that contains all the conda packages needed for each analysis.
+The first time you run asscom2 it will show the message "Pulling singularity image docker://cmkobel/assemblycomparator2."
+This might take some time depending on your network bandwidth as it downloads a +4GB docker image that contains all the conda environments needed for each analysis.
 ```bash
 cd ${ASSCOM2_BASE}/tests/MAGs # First, enter a dir where some genomes reside.